careers-forensic-pathologist1-990x358

 There are varied paths to becoming a forensic pathologist.
 However, here is one possible route to joining this high-growth career:

 Step 1: Graduate from high school.
-Students interested in pursuing medical careers should take as many mathematics and sciences courses as possible to prepare for the academic rigor of university sciences classes.
+Students interested in pursuing medical careers should take as many mathematics and science courses as possible to prepare for the academic rigor of university science classes.

 Step 2: Complete an undergraduate program (four years).
 Students can major in forensic science at this stage, but since forensic pathologists must become licensed physicians before practice, completing a pre-med program may be advisable.
 Pre-med programs typically involve biology, chemistry, math, and physics coursework.